josmar-crwdstffng/angular/aio/content/guide/animations.md

 *   Wait for 100ms and then run for 200ms: `'0.2s 100ms'`

-The third argument, `easing`, controls how the animation [accelerates and decelerates](https://easings.net) during its runtime.
+The third argument, `easing`, controls how the animation [accelerates and decelerates](https://easings.net) during the associated runtime.
 For example, `ease-in` causes the animation to begin slowly, and to pick up speed as it progresses.

 *   Wait for 100ms, run for 200ms.